alex-samaha/ecommerce-site/README.md

 * Clone this repo from the command line - `git clone https://github.com/alex-samaha/ecommerce-site.git`
 * Install MongoDB locally - https://www.mongodb.com/try/download/community (or install via brew - `brew install mongodb-community@4.4`) - This app was developed using version 4.4.4
 * If not using brew, run it locally with this command - `mongod --config /usr/local/etc/mongod.conf --fork`
-* If using brew, run this command - `brew services start mongodb-community@4.4`
+* If using brew, run these commands - `brew tap mongodb/brew` and then `brew services start mongodb-community@4.4`
+* If ts-node isn't installed, install it globally - `npm install -g ts-node`
 * Once MongoDB is installed and running, install the node_modules from the root directory of the project - `npm install`
 * Start the application - `npm start`
 * Run the shopping script from the root directory to simulate the shopping flow - `ts-node shop.ts`